-To overcome this barrier, \cite{HHZ21} studied hop-constrained Ramsey-type tree embeddings. \footnote{\cite{HHZ21} called this embedding ``partial metric distribution'', rather than Ramsey-type.} Their main result, is that every $n$-point weighted graph $G=(V,E,w)$ with polynomial aspect ratio,\footnote{The \emph{aspect ratio} (sometimes referred to as spread), is the ratio between the maximal to minimal weight in $G$ $\frac{\max_{e\in E}w(e)}{\min_{e\in E}w(e)}$.
-Often in the literature the aspect ratio defined as $\frac{\max_{u,v\in V}d_G(u,v)}{\min_{u,v\in V}d_G(u,v)}$: the ratio between the maximal to minimal distance in $G$, which is equivalent up to a factor $n$ to the definition used here. } and parameter $\eps\in(0,1)$, there is distribution over pairs $(T,M)$, where $M\subseteq V$, and $T$ is a tree with $M$ as its vertex set such that
+To overcome this barrier, \cite{HHZ21} studied hop-constrained Ramsey-type tree embeddings.\footnote{\cite{HHZ21} called this embedding \emph{partial metric distribution}, rather than Ramsey-type.} Their main result is that for every $n$-point weighted graph $G=(V,E,w)$ with polynomial aspect ratio,\footnote{The \emph{aspect ratio} (sometimes referred to as spread), is the ratio between the maximum and minimum weight in $G$ $\frac{\max_{e\in E}w(e)}{\min_{e\in E}w(e)}$.
+Often in the literature the aspect ratio is defined as $\frac{\max_{u,v\in V}d_G(u,v)}{\min_{u\ne v\in V}d_G(u,v)}$: the ratio between the maximum and minimum distance in $G$, which is equivalent up to a factor $n$ to the definition used here. } and parameter $\eps\in(0,1)$, there is a distribution over pairs $(T,M)$, where $M\subseteq V$, and $T$ is a tree with $M$ as its vertex set such that

 and for every $v\in V$, $\Pr[v\in M]\ge 1-\eps$ (referred to as inclusion probability).
 Improving the distortion, and hop-stretch, was left as the ``main open question'' in \cite{HHZ21}. \begin{question}[\cite{HHZ21}] Is it possible to construct better hop-constrained Ramsey-type tree embeddings?
 What are the optimal parameters? \end{question}